-We are substantially dependent on the success of SUSTOL, CINVANTI and HTX-011, if approved, and if SUSTOL, CINVANTI or HTX-011, if approved, do not attain market acceptance by healthcare professionals and patients, our business and results of operations will suffer.
+We are substantially dependent on the commercial success of CINVANTI®, SUSTOL® and HTX-011, if approved, and if CINVANTI, SUSTOL or HTX-011, if approved, do not attain market acceptance by healthcare professionals and patients, our business and results of operations will suffer.

-The success of our business is substantially dependent on our ability to commercialize our approved products, SUSTOL and CINVANTI, and our other drug product candidate, HTX-011, if approved.
-Although members of our management team have prior experience launching new drugs, SUSTOL and CINVANTI are the first two products that we have launched and, if HTX-011 is approved, it will be the third product that we launch.
+The success of our business is substantially dependent on our ability to commercialize CINVANTI, SUSTOL and HTX-011, if approved.
+Although members of our management team have prior experience launching new drugs, CINVANTI and SUSTOL are the first two products that we have launched and, if HTX-011 is approved, it will be the third product that we launch.

-Further, even if our sales organization performs as expected, the revenue that we may receive from the sales of SUSTOL, CINVANTI and HTX-011, if approved, may be less than anticipated due to factors that are outside of our control.
+Further, even if our sales organization performs as expected, the revenue that we may receive from the sales of CINVANTI, SUSTOL and HTX-011, if approved, may be less than anticipated due to factors that are outside of our control.
 These factors that may affect revenue include:

-- the scope of our approved product labels; - the perception of physicians and other members of the health care community of the safety and efficacy and cost-competitiveness relative to that of competing products; - our ability to maintain successful sales, marketing and educational programs for certain physicians and other health care providers; - our ability to raise patient and physician awareness of CINV associated with AC combination chemotherapy regimens, MEC or HEC and encourage physicians to look for incidence of CINV among patients; - our ability to raise patient and physician awareness of the risks associated with using opioids for postoperative pain management and encourage physicians to consider utilizing a non-opioid alternative; - the cost-effectiveness of our products; - · acceptance by institutional formulary committees; - · patient and physician satisfaction with our products; - the size of the potential market for our products; - our ability to obtain adequate reimbursement from government and third-party payors; - unfavorable publicity concerning our products or similar products; - the introduction, availability and acceptance of competing treatments; - adverse event information relating to our products or similar classes of drugs; - product liability litigation alleging injuries relating to the products or similar classes of drugs; - our ability to maintain and defend our patents for SUSTOL, CINVANTI and HTX-011;
+- the scope of our approved product labels; - the perception of physicians and other members of the health care community of the safety and efficacy and cost-competitiveness relative to that of competing products; - our ability to maintain successful sales, marketing and educational programs for certain physicians and other health care providers; - our ability to raise patient and physician awareness of CINV associated with AC combination chemotherapy regimens, MEC or HEC and encourage physicians to look for incidence of CINV among patients; - our ability to raise patient and physician awareness of the risks associated with using opioids for postoperative pain management and encourage physicians to consider utilizing a non-opioid alternative; - the cost-effectiveness of our products; - acceptance by institutional formulary committees; - · patient and physician satisfaction with our products; - the size of the potential market for our products; - our ability to obtain adequate reimbursement from government and third-party payors; - unfavorable publicity concerning our products or similar products; - · the introduction, availability and acceptance of competing treatments, including competing generic products; - adverse event information relating to our products or similar classes of drugs;

-- our ability to continue to have SUSTOL and CINVANTI manufactured at commercial production levels successfully and on a timely basis; - our ability to scale up manufacturing of HTX-011 and continue to have HTX-011 manufactured at commercial production levels successfully and on a timely basis; - the availability of raw materials necessary to manufacture SUSTOL, CINVANTI and HTX-011; - our ability to access third parties to manufacture and distribute our products on acceptable terms or at all; - regulatory developments related to the manufacture or continued use of our products; - conduct of post-approval study requirements and the results thereof; - the extent and effectiveness of sales and marketing and distribution support for our products; - our competitors' activities, including decisions as to the timing of competing product launches, generic entrants, pricing and discounting; and - any other material adverse developments with respect to the commercialization of our products.
+- product liability litigation alleging injuries relating to the products or similar classes of drugs; - our ability to maintain and defend our patents for CINVANTI, SUSTOL and HTX-011, as well as our trade secrets; - our ability to continue to have CINVANTI and SUSTOL manufactured at commercial production levels successfully and on a timely basis; - our ability to scale up manufacturing of HTX-011 and continue to have HTX-011 manufactured at commercial production levels successfully and on a timely basis; - the availability of raw materials necessary to manufacture CINVANTI, SUSTOL and HTX-011; - our ability to access third parties to manufacture and distribute our products on acceptable terms or at all; - · regulatory developments related to the manufacture or continued use of our products; - conduct of post-approval study requirements and the results thereof; - the extent and effectiveness of sales and marketing and distribution support for our products; - the extent of the impact of the ongoing Coronavirus Disease 2019 ("COVID-19") pandemic on our business; - · our competitors' activities, including decisions as to the timing of competing product launches, generic entrants, pricing and discounting; and - any other material adverse developments with respect to the commercialization of our products.